Honoring the “Supply Chain CSR Action Guidelines” in our Lumber Business

-- *1：Our country risk evaluation adopts the Corruption Perceptions Index made available by each year by Transparency International, an international, non-governmental organization working to prevent corruption around the world.
+- *2：Our country risk evaluation adopts the Corruption Perceptions Index made available by each year by Transparency International, an international non-governmental organization working to prevent corruption around the world.
 This index ranks countries individually by comparing levels of corruption among public servants and politicians.

 1) Wood was evaluated for traceability back to the place of origin and 2) suitability of forest management, after which it was sorted into one of the following four levels.

-- Level A：Wood confirmed to be certified wood (*3) or which is subject to strict management equivalent to that of certified wood.
+- Level A：Wood confirmed to be certified wood (*5)

 - Level B：Wood which has not been certified, but for which we have verified both traceability and suitability of forest management (i.e. that the forest is subject to environmentally/socially conscious forest management)